DDR5 overclocking (nightmare)

 A-die and M-die tends to have lower cas latency while the tRCD is significantly higher such as 6000CL32, 38, 38, 38 and 6000CL30, 40, 40, 40

-Samsung DDR5 does seem pretty good in terms of latency but it overclocks worse than M-die, overall M-die is a bit better and you don't save much/any money by going for the overall inferior samsung DDR5.
+Samsung DDR5 is overall worse than both A-die and M-die and you don't save much/any money by going for the overall inferior samsung DDR5.

 So given that there isn't any clear advantage for any type of memory you might just grab the cheapest 6000+ MT/s kit you can find since it's probably going to be good regardless besides the difference in cooling and the minor differences in terms of silicon quality.
-Maybe just skip samsung so look for 6000CL30 or better.
+Simply avoid samsung and micrson, look for 6000CL32 or better.

 Admin